 All of this information should be captured in a project plan.
 It might be beneficial to build out this plan in your development tool of choice — commonly Jira, GitHub, or GitLab.

 No mystery here!
 The third phase of SDLC focuses on designing the product you’ll be developing.
-But this design goes well beyond the visual.
-This phase should outline the product architecture, including the following:
+But this phase goes beyond strictly visual design.
+It covers:

 This is almost like putting together the architectural plans and interior design of a new house before you build it.
 Except your architects and designers are your ux/ui team and developers.